mcfe91/real-time-agent-orchestration/README.md

 # Agent Orchestration Framework POC

-A production-ready system for building stateful agents with real-time communication, session persistence, and conversation memory.
+A production-ready system for serving stateful agents with real-time communication, session persistence, and conversation memory.

 ## Features